Yankees vs Red Sox Insights, Odds and Predictions with Carlos SME!! - Sports Talk Florida

 Moneyline Odds

-The Yankees are sitting as the moneyline favorites at -187, while the Red Sox come in as underdogs at +156.
+For this highly anticipated matchup, the Yankees are favored at -148, while the Red Sox are underdogs with +124 odds.

 Run Line